stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ```
 :::

+As you see, now the terminal takes up 100% of the space of the parent `div`.
+Moreover, other styles have been shipped as well, which you'll use in a bit.

 ![The black rectangle at the bottom now has the cursor and takes the whole div width](./images/14-terminal-full-page-width.png)

 ## 6. Send output to the terminal

-Now that the terminal is set up, you can start redirecting the output of the WebContainer processes to that terminal instead of writing it to the DevTools console in the browser.
+Now that the terminal is set up, you can start redirecting the output of the WebContainer processes to it instead of to the browser DevTools.

-To do that, get hold of the `terminal` instance inside the `installDependencies` and `startDevServer` methods.
-Yous can do this by passing `terminal` as an argument to those methods.
+To do that, get a hold of the `Terminal` instance inside the `installDependencies` and `startDevServer` methods.
+You can do this by saving it to a variable (`terminal` in the example below) and then passing it as an argument to those methods.

 :::code-group
 ```js [main.js] {16,21}